agentgt/ezpwdgen/README.md

 ## Hey this site doesn't like long passwords or requires weird characters

 You can make up little rules like truncating the password, capitalizing the first word and suffixing or prefixing with some symbols.
 That is infact what the notes section is for in the config file.

 Truncating is pretty easy for most HTML forms.
 Just type the password till you can't type anymore usually works.

 By the way if you use a site that has a limit less than 32 characters for a password I recommend complaining to them.

 ## Caveats

 * Do not share your master passwords (the passwords in the config file) unless you want to share passwords with that entity.
 * Do not share the config file.
 Store that safely like you would SSH private keys.
+* **Do not copy and paste the generated password!** The clipboard on most operating systems is disturbingly insecure.
 * Do not use this to create offline passwords.
 While this method is probably fine for online passwords as it is generally fairly difficult to brute force online passwords this method is probably not ideal for offline things.